-I was travelling with Pandaw, whose traditional river boats have open decks, just perfect for idle river gazing.
+I was traveling with Pandaw, whose traditional river boats have open decks, just perfect for idle river gazing.
 There are wicker chairs, fans and loungers on the large sun deck, shaded by awnings.
-Varnished teak, potted plants and wood-panelled cabins complete the charming retro feel, although the boat also has welcome mod cons such as air conditioning.
+Varnished teak, potted plants and wood-paneled cabins complete the charming retro feel, although the boat also has welcome mod-cons such as air conditioning.
 The cruise started at Kampong Cham, about three hours from Siem Reap.

 Visiting places off the tourist trail

-From the start, we discovered another advantage of travelling by river: the chance to see places not normally on the tourist trail.
-There were few other travellers on the streets and riverside paths of Kampong Cham, a laid-back, engaging town.
+From the start, we discovered another advantage of traveling by river: the chance to see places not normally on the tourist trail.
+There were few other travelers on the streets and riverside paths of Kampong Cham, a laid-back, engaging town.
 Just next to the boat we had the fun of a local wedding party in full swing on the esplanade.

 There were talks on the culture and history of Cambodia and Vietnam, evening screenings in the little on-board cinema (Good Morning Vietnam drew the biggest crowds), and plenty of shore excursions offering a closer glimpse of village life and the lovely countryside beyond the riverbanks.

-From the start, we discovered another advantage of travelling by river: the chance to see places not normally on the tourist trail.
+From the start, we discovered another advantage of traveling by river: the chance to see places not normally on the tourist trail.

 Rose apples, lotus stalks and slithering eels